Ace quick missions & earn crypto rewards while gaining real-world Web3 skills. Participate Now! 🔥

 MetaMask: The Good Stuff

-So - the good stuff.
+So - the pros.
 Here are some of the key benefits often mentioned in user MetaMask wallet reviews:

-- Open-source: This means that all the MetaMask code is online and free and available to access.
-You can build your own version at home!
-I’m kidding, don’t do that.
-I mean, you could, but don’t.
-Open-source software can be reviewed and updated by the community, meaning that it can be continuously improved.
+- Open-source: This means that all the MetaMask code can be reviewed and updated by the community to be continuously improved.
 An even better example than MetaMask in this case would be the Trezor hardware wallets.
-Both the Trezor One, as well as the Trezor Model T are open-source - you can audit and inspect the code behind their software at any point in time!
+All its products, including Trezor Safe 5 and Safe 3, are open-source - you can audit and inspect the code behind their software at any point in time!

 - Community: MetaMask is an important part of the Ethereum community.
-It’s got more than a million active users and has over 835.000 followers on Twitter.
+It’s got millions of active users and has over 1.3 million followers on Twitter (X) as of writing.

 That’s a lot of good stuff!
 How about the bad stuff?